-If you choose electric brakes, be sure they are electrically actuated.
+If you choose electric brakes, be sure they are electronically actuated.
 Do not attempt to tap into your vehicle's hydraulic system.
 No matter how successful it may seem, any attempt to attach trailer brakes to your vehicle's hydraulic system will lower braking effectiveness and create a potential hazard.

-See your trailer dealer for more information on installing electric brakes.
+See your trailer dealer or rental agency for more information on installing electric brakes.